CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured skill description with a clear 'WHEN TO USE' section that provides explicit trigger scenarios.
 The trigger terms are natural and cover common user phrasings.
-The main weakness is that the capability description could be more specific about what concrete actions are performed beyond 'read and search' (e.g., retrieve README, search API docs, list available documentation pages).
+The main weakness is that the capability description could be more specific about what concrete actions are performed beyond 'read and search' (e.g., fetch README, search API docs, list available documentation pages).

 Suggestions